-Current Portfolio | Portfolio Snapshot at 18 January 2021
+Current Portfolio | Portfolio Snapshot at 16 April 2021

-- 43% of capital invested in companies with net cash. - 18% of capital is invested in corporate credit. - We aim to hold securities issued by 15-35 diverse names. - Top 20 holdings represent 93% of capital.
-The Fund currently owns securities issued by 30 names. - 51% of capital is invested in Australian securities, 27% is invested in non-Australian securities (excl gold) - Less than 1% of capital is invested in technology shares
+- 43% of capital invested in companies with net cash. - 9% of capital is invested in corporate credit. - We aim to hold securities issued by 15-35 diverse names. - Top 20 holdings represent 99% of capital.
+The Fund currently owns securities issued by 23 names. - 32% of capital is invested in Australian securities, 22% is invested in non-Australian securities (excl gold) - 0% of capital is invested in technology shares

 Top Holdings % of NAV

-Cash (gold is 14% of total) 24.3%
+Cash (gold is 12.4% of total) 46.3%

-Diamond Offshore Drilling unsecured bonds 10.1%
+Diamond Offshore Drilling unsecured bonds 8.5%

-AMP 7.4%
+UK Banks (Virgin Money, Barclays, Lloyds) 6.7%

-Undisclosed corporate bond 6.8%
+AMP 5.2%

-Australian Banks (NAB and Westpac) 6.7%
+Kangaroo Island Plantation Timbers 4.1%

-UK Banks (Virgin Money, Barclays, Lloyds) 5.6%
+Karoon Energy 3.3%

-Nine Entertainment Co 4.9%
+NobleOak Life 3.1%

-Kangaroo Island Plantation Timbers 4.7%
+Loews Corporation 2.8%

-Goldman Sachs 3.4%
+Deterra Royalties 2.6%

-NobleOak Life 3.3%
+Undisclosed listed equity 2.3%

 Top Sectors

-Cash & Gold Financials Commodities & Energy
+Cash & Gold Commodities & Energy Financials

-24.3% 26.4% 27.3%
+46% 17% 15%

-Current Holding | Diamond Offshore Drilling unsecured bonds.
-EV: USD400m
+Current Holding | Diamond Offshore Drilling.
+Market cap: USD500m

-- Diamond is an offshore driller with a history of rational capital allocation decisions.
-It owns and operates 15 drilling vessels with a book value in excess of USD4bln. - In April 2020 Diamond selectively entered Ch11 bankruptcy to restructure its USD2.4bln of debt and create a sustainable capital structure.
-In response, Diamond's unsecured bonds were sold aggressively in the secondary market. - We bought 6.5% of Diamond's outstanding unsecured bonds at around 12c per dollar of face value.
-This equates to an enterprise value of less than USD250m, a fraction of the market value just 12 months ago. - With approximately 60% of the fleet under contract for the next two years, a simple capital structure and no shipyard liabilities; short term visibility of cash flow is better than peers. - Diamond is currently negotiating with creditors.
-We hope and expect our claim will be converted to equity.
-We expect Diamond will emerge from bankruptcy within 12 months with limited debt, however may need more capital at some stage. - Offshore drilling is cyclical.
-In the future, oil companies could restart exploring for oil offshore, and Diamond's ships could again be very valuable.
-In the meantime, we are comfortable holding the least leveraged player with rational managers.
+- Diamond is a tier one offshore driller with a history of rational capital allocation decisions.
+It owns 13 and operates 16 drilling vessels with a book value in excess of USD4bln. - In April 2020 Diamond entered Ch11 bankruptcy to restructure its USD2.4bln of debt and create a sustainable capital structure.
+In response, Diamond's unsecured bonds were sold aggressively in the secondary market.
+We bought 6.5% of the unsecured bonds at around 12c per dollar of face value and subsequently joined a creditors committee which negotiated Diamond's exit from bankruptcy. - In April 2021 Diamond will emerge from bankruptcy and conduct a capital raise.
+As part of the bankruptcy plan, our unsecured bonds will be converted to equity.
+We participated heavily in the capital raise and will own approximately 8% of Diamond's reorganised equity and 2% of Diamond's reorganised debt. - Diamond now has a new Board with strong alignment, less than \$100m of net debt and sufficient undrawn debt facilities to sustain anticipated cash out-flows in the next two years. - Offshore drilling is cyclical.
+In the future, Diamond's vessels could again be very valuable.
+Diamond's assets still have the potential to generate attractive returns.
+At the price we paid, not a lot needs to go right.